Asymptotic Analysis of MAP Estimation via the Replica Method and Applications to Compressed Sensing: Analysis of Postulated MAP Estimators via Hardening

-Analogously to the Replica MMSE Claim, the Replica MAP Claim asserts that asymptotic behavior of the MAP estimate of any single component of $\xbf$ is described by a simple equivalent scalar estimator.
-In the equivalent scalar model, the component of the true vector $\xbf$ is corrupted by Gaussian noise and the estimate of that component is given by a scalar MAP estimate of the component from the noise-corrupted version.
+Analogously to the RS PMMSE decoupling property, the RS PMAP decoupling property asserts that asymptotic behavior of the PMAP estimate of any single component of $\xbf$ is described by a simple equivalent scalar estimator.
+In the equivalent scalar model, the component of the true vector $\xbf$ is corrupted by Gaussian noise and the estimate of that component is given by a scalar PMAP estimate of the component from the noise-corrupted version.